 Set Up All Competitors

-Click on the “Complete Your Profile” button in the email or login to iFèis and select “Profile” from the menu bar at the top of the page.
+Click on the “Complete Your Profile” button in the email or login to iFeis and select “Profile” from the menu bar at the top of the page.

 Select the “List Dancer in Program Book” if you wish to have your dancer’s included if the fèis publishes a program book.
 Click Save